abuehl/abuehl.github.io/_posts/2025-12-31-internal-partitions.md

 [Nicolai Josuttis](https://www.josuttis.com/) explains C++ modules in his nice [C++20 book](https://www.cppstd20.com/) pretty well.
 I really do recommend that book.

-He writes about internal partitions (quote):
+He writes about internal partitions (page 573):

 > With *internal partitions*, you can declare and define internal types and functions of a module
 > in separate files. (...)